Amid68/Fake-News-Detection/finetuning/mobileBERT/MobileBERT_ISOT/MobileBERT_ISOT.md

-# Part 3: Fine-tuning MobileBERT for Fake News Detection
+# Fine-tuning MobileBERT for Fake News Detection

+## Introduction

-In this notebook, I'll build on our previous exploratory data analysis and feature engineering work to fine-tune a MobileBERT model for fake news detection.
-While our engineered features achieved impressive results, transformer models can capture complex linguistic patterns that might further improve performance or provide better generalization to new data.
-MobileBERT is specifically designed for mobile applications, offering a better trade-off between model size, inference speed, and accuracy compared to larger models like BERT or RoBERTa.
+This notebook documents the process of fine-tuning a MobileBERT model for fake news detection using the ISOT dataset.
+Building on our previous exploratory data analysis and feature engineering work, we now leverage transformer-based models to capture complex linguistic patterns that might improve performance or provide better generalization to new data.

+MobileBERT was selected as part of our comparative evaluation because it represents an architecture specifically designed for mobile and edge computing applications.
+Developed by Google Research, MobileBERT uses a bottleneck structure and carefully designed knowledge transfer techniques to create a model that is 4.3x smaller and 5.5x faster than BERT-base while retaining 96% of its performance.
+This makes it particularly valuable for deployment scenarios where computational resources are limited but high accuracy is still required.

-## 1. Setup and Library Installation
+## Setup and Environment Preparation

-First, I'll install the required packages:
+### Library Installation and Imports

+We begin by installing the necessary libraries for our fine-tuning process:

 ```python